-Let’s say you’ve pushed through getting started and you’ve got some words on paper, but the content still isn’t coming.
+Let’s say you’ve started, but the content still isn’t coming.
 Don’t fret, coming up with original content is hard.
 The best advice I have for extracting ideas is to gain insight from the world around you.
 The way in which you go about this varies depending on the type of writing.

 If I were to write an essay for school on a school play, I might attend a rehearsal, read articles about the play, learn about the playwright and perhaps interview a cast member.
 If I were writing an article for an industry, I would research generally what terms I needed to understand, recent news on the subject, what current sentiment is regarding the future of the topic and interview a person internally to get their insight on the topic.
-Not every one of these methods needs to be followed every time.
-Rather, focus on learning as much as you can about a topic.
+Focus on learning as much as you can about a topic.
 That way, you’ll be able to see a bird’s eye view of the topic and dive into specifically what interests you.
 Now that the content is secure, it is time to consider word choice.

 There are a few resources you can use to prevent the repetition of words.
 A thesaurus a helpful tool in finding synonyms.
 If you don’t, go to a thesaurus website.
 Another technique is to have someone else read the writing.
 Surprisingly, people are quite intuitive when it comes to editing others’ papers.
 For other editing techniques such as these, read this post.
 An important part of wordsmithing is finding a place for proper grammar.

 Grammar is frustrating.
 No matter how many times I learn the rules, I always forgot them.
-Thanks to modern technology, this problem is solved.
-The tool that I use is Grammarly.
+To solve this, I use is Grammarly.
 This simple tool checks writing for spelling and grammar.
 If you purchase the premium account, there is a feature that tracks your word use and flags word repetition and suggests synonyms.
 Plus, by inviting friends to sign up for Grammarly, you both get a free week of premium.

 Practice Lessens the Difficulties in Writing